 Baylor University’s Diana R. Garland School of Social Work offers an online MSW curriculum that prepares professional social workers who are passionate about inspiring meaningful change in the lives of individuals, families, and communities.

-There are two program tracks available to online students: standard MSW and advanced standing MSW.
+There are two program tracks available to online students: standard MSW program and the advanced standing MSW program.

 Students are not required to take the GRE or have a bachelor’s in social work.
 Baylor welcomes anyone with an undergraduate degree to apply.

 A 60-credit program for students with a bachelor’s degree from a regionally accredited college or university.
 You have three options to complete the standard MSW program:

 Full time — 24 months

 Advanced Standing MSW

 A 32-credit program for students with a Bachelor of Social Work (BSW) from a Council on Social Work Education (CSWE)-accredited college or university within the last five years.
 You have two options to complete the advanced standing MSW program:

 The MSW@Baylor curriculum accommodates all levels of social work students, featuring generalist and specialized stages.
 Standard MSW students begin their coursework during the generalist stage, while advanced standing MSW students begin their coursework during the specialized stage.